Aveglia/vAMPirus/HelpDocumentation.md

         --minaln                       Set minimum amino acid alignment length for best hit to be counted in taxonomy assignment

-### Phylogeny analysis parameters
+--Phylogeny analysis parameters--

   Setting customs options for IQ-TREE (Example: "-option1 A -option2 B -option3 C -option4 D") - might be easier to set in the vampirus.config file at lines 108/109

         --iqCustomnt                   Use option to set custom options to use in all IQTREE analyses with nuceoltide sequences

         --iqCustomaa                   Use option to set custom options to use in all IQTREE analyses with amino acid sequences

   These options below you can set at the command, for example, to set to use model from ModelTest-NG with parametric bootstrapping --ModelTnt --ModelTaa --parametric

         --ModelTnt=false               Signal for IQ-TREE to use model determined by ModelTest-NG for all IQTREE analyses with nuceoltide sequences (Default is IQ-TREE will do automatic model testing with ModelFinder Plus)